Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Cross-correlation maps and Bayesian exploration

-Because of the extremely high signal to noise ratio obtained in cross correlation maps, we decided to go a step further in the usual bayesian analysis and included more complex modelling of the atmosphere.
-Our first test was to include the possibility for two temperatures: a temperature in the high atmosphere and a temperature in the deep atmosphere, with the pressure at which the temperature changes included as a free parameter in the retrieval.
-The retrieval converged towards two models: one where the change of pressure is at depth (deeper than 1mbar), the deep temperature is unconstrained and the shallow temperature is similar to the isothermal, and another one where the change occurs higher than 1mbar, the shallow temperature is unconstrained and the deep temperature is similar to the isothermal.
-Essentially, it informs us that the signal mostly arises from pressures around the mbar level, and that an isothermal model of the atmosphere is favored.
-This is also confirmed by the evidence ratio (see Section \ref{sec:discussions-conclusions}): the ratio is roughly equal to 1, which means that the two-temperature model is not favoured compared to an isothermal.
+Because of the extremely high signal to noise ratio obtained in cross correlation maps, we decided to go a step further in the usual bayesian analysis and used a model with a discrete change in temperature in the atmosphere, that we called the "two-temperature model".
+In a first step, we let the pressure at which this temperature change occur as a free parameter in the retrieval.
+We obtained that the retrieval favours a much larger deep temperature with a change between both temperatures favoured around a few mbar (2400$\pm 400$K in the interior, 1100 $\pm 100$K above).
+The evidence ratio between this two-temperature model and the isothermal model is of 3 (see Section \ref{sec:discussions-conclusions}): the two-temperature model is not drastically favoured compared to an isothermal.

-We even went a step further and tried a four-temperature model, which posterior distribution is shown in Fig.~\ref{figure:TP4pts}.
-Again, an isothermal model is entirely compatible with the data, and in that case the evidence ratio is of 3 in favour for the isothermal model, showing that isothermal models are very slightly favoured.
-Given the fact that they require less parameters, we argue that our data are best represented by a constant temperature in the atmosphere.

-For a test, we also ran a retrieval with a discrete change in composition at depth but a constant temperature, and a retrieval with two different temperatures in both hemispheres but a constant composition.
-In all cases, the simple isothermal model/constant composition model is preferred, with a Bayes factor that reaches 20 against the model with two hemispheres.
+However, when we fix the pressure at which the temperature change occur to the best retrieved pressure (3 mbar), we obtain a similar strong difference in temperature between the two part of the atmosphere but a Bayes factor of 20: the data strongly favour a two temperature model with a change at mbar pressures.
+We therefore re-estimated the metallicity and C/O ratio in the two-temperature model and display the result as an additional column in Table \ref{tab:sysparams}, as well as the abundances in Table \ref{tab:molecules}.
+We also show the retrieved temperatures in Figure \ref{figure:T2pts}.
+The corner plot of the posterior distribution for the two-temperature model is shown in Fig.~\ref{figure:marg2T}.